 We encourage students to speak to their Team Leader or Sub-School Co-ordinator.
-However, students are welcome to discuss their concerns with any trusted member of staff.
+However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff or the schools social worker.

 Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Pakenham Secondary College should contact their child's Team Leader or Sub-School Leader by calling the College on 5945 1433.